 Wear Comfortable Shoes

 We know you want to look nice on New Year’s Eve, but no one is going to see your feet in this crowd.
-If you arrive early enough to get a good viewing spot, you’ll be standing for many hours—and a pair of Reeboks will serve your tired feet much better than a pair of Manolos.
+If you arrive early enough to get a good viewing spot, you’ll be standing for many hours—and Reeboks will serve your tired feet much better than Manolos.
 Whatever comfy shoes you wear, just make sure they’re closed-toe (and accompanied by a thick pair of socks), or it won't be long before your feet go numb.

 Leave Your Bag at Home